 FaceSpan 5

-First of all, what is FaceSpan?
-Similar to HyperCard, FaceSpan is a software construction kit; it emerged at the same time as AppleScript, about 1991, and AppleScript is its programming language.
+First of all, what was FaceSpan?
+Similar to HyperCard, FaceSpan was a software construction kit; it emerged at the same time as AppleScript, about 1991, and AppleScript was its programming language.
 As originally conceived, it was elegant and easy to use, a great way for AppleScript programmers to create a user interface for their scripts.
 It was bought by DTI in 1996.
 When Mac OS X came out, DTI first let FaceSpan languish, then rewrote it on top of Apple’s own AppleScript Studio, so that it lost most of its virtues and acquired a lot of AppleScript Studio’s faults.

-Then in 2005, Mark Alldritt / Late Night Software, for whom I have done some documentation and programming work, bought FaceSpan and started to rewrite it from the ground up again as FaceSpan 5.
-The idea is to bring back the elegance and simplicity of the HyperCard-type model, where every interface object has its own script, messages are passed automatically up the containership chain, and every object can see every other object and its script.
-Plus, since Mark also writes Script Debugger, FaceSpan 5 will have debugging built in.
-This has turned out to be a massive task, but it’s coming along and the results are pretty astounding so far.
-I’ve been helping out with documentation and other forms of alpha tester support.
+Then in 2005, Mark Alldritt / Late Night Software, for whom I had done some documentation and programming work, bought FaceSpan and started to rewrite it from the ground up again as FaceSpan 5.
+The idea was to bring back the elegance and simplicity of the HyperCard-type model, where every interface object has its own script, messages are passed automatically up the containership chain, and every object can see every other object and its script.
+Plus, since Mark also wrote Script Debugger, FaceSpan 5 would have debugging built in.
+This turned out to be a massive task, but at the time I first wrote this page it was coming along and the results were pretty astounding.
+I was helping out with documentation and other forms of alpha tester support.

 Back to main page